feersantana5/RESTful/README.md

-RESTfulsimple projects carried out at the university in 2018.
+RESTful simple projects carried out at the university in 2018.

 ServicioGuaguas:is a project that allow us to know the stops of a bus, its location and the bus schedule using a SQL database.
 ClienteServicioGuaguas: is a Client to the proyect described above.